mgimond/Intro-to-git-GitHub/stage_and_push.md

 1. Make sure that you've saved all R/Rmd scripts before proceeding.

-2. In a terminal, place yourself in the project folder (aka repo folder) using the `cd` command (see [here](Cloning_a_Github_repo) for a refresher on navigating directories in a terminal).
-To check that you are indeed in the project folder, type `pwd`
+2. In a terminal, place yourself in the project folder (aka repo folder) using the `cd` command (see [here](Cloning_a_Github_repo#copying-cloning-a-github-repo-locally-to-your-computer) for a refresher on navigating directories in a terminal using the `cd` command).
+To check that you are indeed in the project folder, type `pwd`.

 3. Stage, then commit the changes made to your project folder.
 These **commits** act as "bookmarks"" in the evolution of your project folder.
 Type the following: